Nitin96Bisht/Java-8-Examples/README.md

 ```

 ## Lambdas
+Lambda expressions are introduced in Java 8 and are touted to be the biggest feature of Java 8.
+Lambda expression facilitates functional programming, and simplifies the development a lot.

 ## Default Method
 Before Java 8, interfaces could have only abstract methods.
 The implementation of these methods has to be provided in a separate class.
 So, if a new method is to be added in an interface, then its implementation code has to be provided in the class implementing the same interface.
 To overcome this issue, Java 8 has introduced the concept of default methods which allow the interfaces to have methods with implementation without affecting the classes that implement the interface.